Sleepwalker (character): Powers and abilities

 Sleepwalker used the Imaginator, an amulet-like device that can teleport himself and others, before it was stolen by Cobweb.
 After recovering the Imaginator, Sleepwalker was forced to use it to exile him far from Earth.

-In Infinity Wars, Sleepwalker discovers that he can harness the power of the Infinity Gems without having to use them directly.
+In Infinity Wars, Sleepwalker discovers that he can harness the power of the Infinity Gems without having to use them directly, as the Mindscape is connected to the Mind Gem.